Willy0919/Evolving_Boxes/README.md

 The Testing results are saved as files in `data/test_results` according to the detection submission format.

 ## Thanks
-Thank you for appreciating our works.
+Thank you for appreciating our works.<br />
-If you have any questions, please contact me at wangli16@fudan.edu.cn
+If you have any question, please contact me at wangli16@fudan.edu.cn